deeperunder/farhaway.github.io/README.md

 # Secure Gardening
 Hi, I'm trying to cultivate links on digital security for learning.
-I hope it can be useful if you landed here.
+I hope it can be useful for you too.

 ## CHECKING TOOLS
 - [To check if your email or phone is in a data breach, by Have I Been Pwned](http://www.haveibeenpwnd.com/)